Doves in the Wind: Music and production

-"Doves in the Wind" is a boom bap song.
-It samples the J Dilla–produced track "Turn Me Up Some" (2002) by Busta Rhymes, with the instrumental slowed down.
-The sample is overlaid with loud and crackling drums, which were inspired by those on "Everybody's Something" (2013) by Chance the Rapper.
-The drums are also accompanied by synthesizer chords.
-Apart from "Turn Me Up Some", "Doves in the Wind" samples Redman's ad libs on "Let's Get Dirty (I Can't Get in da Club)" (2001).
-Overall, the song's production creates a soundscape that SZA has said embodies her more masculine side.
+Two samples are used in "Doves in the Wind".
+The first is a slowed-down version of the instrumental from "Turn Me Up Some", a 2002 song by Busta Rhymes.
+The sample is overlaid with loud and crackling drums combined with some synthesizer chords.
+O'bi told the website DJBooth.net that the drums were inspired by those on "Everybody's Something" (2013) by Chance the Rapper.
+The second sample is of Redman's ad libs on "Let's Get Dirty (I Can't Get in da Club)" (2001).